Oscar Wilde: Wilde v Queensberry

-Carson, a fellow Dubliner who had attended Trinity College Dublin at the same time as Wilde, cross-examined Wilde on how he perceived the moral content of his works.
+Carson, who was also a Dubliner who had attended Trinity College Dublin, at the same time as Wilde, cross-examined Wilde on how he perceived the moral content of his works.
 Wilde replied with characteristic wit and flippancy, claiming that works of art are not capable of being moral or immoral but only well or poorly made, and that only "brutes and illiterates", whose views on art "are incalculably stupid", would make such judgements about art.
 Carson, a leading barrister, diverged from the normal practice of asking closed questions.
 Carson pressed Wilde on each topic from every angle, squeezing out nuances of meaning from Wilde's answers, removing them from their aesthetic context and portraying Wilde as evasive and decadent.
-While Wilde won the most laughs from the court, Carson scored the most legal points.
+While Wilde won the most laughs, Carson scored the most legal points.
 To undermine Wilde's credibility, and to justify Queensberry's description of Wilde as a "posing somdomite", Carson drew from the witness an admission of his capacity for "posing", by demonstrating that he had lied about his age under oath.
 Playing on this, he returned to the topic throughout his cross-examination.
 Carson also tried to justify Queensberry's characterisation by quoting from Wilde's novel, The Picture of Dorian Gray, referring in particular to a scene in the second chapter, in which Lord Henry Wotton explains his decadent philosophy to Dorian, an "innocent young man", in Carson's words.

-Carson then moved to the factual evidence and questioned Wilde about his friendships with younger, lower-class men.
+Carson then moved to the factual evidence and questioned Wilde about his friendships with lower-class males, some of whom were as young as sixteen when Wilde had met them.
 Wilde admitted being on a first-name basis and lavishing gifts upon them, but insisted that nothing untoward had occurred and that the men were merely good friends of his.
 Carson repeatedly pointed out the unusual nature of these relationships and insinuated that the men were prostitutes.
-Wilde replied that he did not believe in social barriers, and simply enjoyed the society of young men.
+Wilde replied that he did not believe in social barriers and simply enjoyed the society of young men.
 Then Carson asked Wilde directly whether he had ever kissed a certain servant boy, Wilde responded, "Oh, dear no. He was a particularly plain boy – unfortunately ugly – I pitied him for it."
 Carson pressed him on the answer, repeatedly asking why the boy's ugliness was relevant.
-Wilde hesitated, then for the first time became flustered: "You sting me and insult me and try to unnerve me; and at times one says things flippantly when one ought to speak more seriously."
+Wilde hesitated, then for the first time became flustered: "You sting me and insult me and try to unnerve me; and at times one says things flippantly when one ought to speak more seriously".

 In his opening speech for the defence, Carson announced that he had located several male prostitutes who were to testify that they had had sex with Wilde.
 On the advice of his lawyers, Wilde dropped the prosecution.
 Queensberry was found not guilty, as the court declared that his accusation that Wilde was "posing as a Somdomite [sic]" was justified, "true in substance and in fact".
 Under the Libel Act 1843, Queensberry's acquittal rendered Wilde legally liable for the considerable expenses Queensberry had incurred in his defence, which left Wilde bankrupt.